Power Improvements Map

 Reliability Performance in Your Area

-Providing reliability performance data for two full calendar years gives a more comparative, comprehensive overview of the average outage information in a ZIP code.
+Providing power reliability performance data for three full calendar years offers a more comparative, comprehensive overview of average outage information in a ZIP code.

 DTE respects and protects your privacy as described in our privacy notice.
 For this reason, data is aggregated by ZIP code.